Mature Masculine

 High Agency in Service

-The highest use of agency is service to others.
-The Chief who can solve problems uses that ability to help his people flourish.
+The highest use of agency is helping other people.
+The Chief who can solve problems uses that ability to make his people's lives better.
 He applies it to the challenges facing his team, his family, his community.

 This service keeps high agency from becoming ego.
-The point is not to prove how capable you are.
+The point is not to prove how capable we are.
 The point is to make things better.

 Developing High Agency

 High agency can be cultivated.
-Start with small problems and build your confidence.
-Notice when you assume something is impossible and question that.
+Start with small problems and build confidence.
+Notice when we assume something is impossible and question that.

 Inquiry